Know Before You Go, Shaka Guide's South Island Epic Coastal Journey

 6. To Learn

 Big Island might be the youngest Hawaiian Island, but there’s no shortage of history and culture.
-You’ll visit historic sites, ancient temples, and learn some of Hawaii’s most famous legends.
+You’ll visit historic sites, and ancient temples, and learn some of Hawaii’s most famous legends.

 How much you spend truly depends on what you do along the tour route.
 Here's a breakdown of some costs: